Wind is main source of UK electricity for first time

 Scientists say switching to renewable power is crucial to curb the impacts of climate change, which are already being felt, including in the UK, which last year recorded its hottest year since records began.

-Overall 42% of the UK's electricity in the first quarter of 2023 was from renewable energy, with 33% coming from fossil fuels like gas.
+Solar and wind have seen significant growth in the UK.
+In the first quarter of 2023, 42% of the UK's electricity came from renewable energy, with 33% coming from fossil fuels like gas and coal.

+But BBC research revealed on Thursday that billions of pounds' worth of green energy projects are stuck on hold due to delays with getting connections to the grid.

+Some new solar and wind sites are waiting up to 10 to 15 years to be connected because of a lack of capacity in the electricity system.